 Combining the commercial background with this practical experience then gave me a great foundation to begin my career in the field of project management.

 The advice I would give my younger self or any young person going into the industry is most importantly surround yourself with people you can learn from and take in all they have to teach you, this can come from the Director of a company to an operative on site.
 Everyone has knowledge that can benefit you along the way.
 Also keep striving for what you want to achieve and don’t let obstacles take your focus away from achieving your goals.
+5. How can we encourage more women into your area of expertise?

 I think the construction industry as a whole is a great area of expertise to get involved in as a woman.
 The variety of roles and opportunities are endless, and I think it is important that young people are aware of this from an early age.
 I think the industry is sometimes perceived as an outdoor career which some people find very off putting, but in a large percentage of construction careers this is not the case and I think the education around all the possible career paths within the industry is key to increase the number of females.

 I decided to do construction engineering because I really loved Maths at school and wanted to have a job where I could use my skills but not be in an office all day.
 I saw the course at the University of Ulster, was impressed with the different areas I would be studying and once I saw the potential career opportunities in the industry, I decided to go for it.
 No regrets!
+2. What do you like about working on site?

 As cliché as it sounds, every day is different, and I love that.
 I like the team work, the family atmosphere on site and how we all get to know each other so well.
 The work can be tough at times; being part of the Site Management team is not always easy, sometimes you have to make difficult decisions and deal with difficult people, as with any job, but it’s very rewarding and I embrace the challenge.

 I get a lot of satisfaction seeing a project from start to finish, and I like problem solving too.
 On site you can be creative to find solutions, for example, when I organised the pontoon walkway for local residents when their path had to be closed.
 That was great because I could see something I had worked on have a positive impact on the community.
+3. Have you ever had any challenges to overcome?

 In terms of being a woman on site?
 I have only ever had one negative experience, and that was in my previous job at another company.
 Apart from that, I have never had an issue.
 I think in fact, being a girl on site – you get more respect from the general workforce and they listen to you more.

 In terms of my job – there are challenges every day, but I like them!
+4. How can the construction industry become more attractive to women?

 First of all, I don’t think many people, who aren’t in the industry, know much about the industry in general and sites which have a poor image to the public just don’t help.
 There is a misconception that sites are a grubby man’s world.
 I think this massively puts women off.